Bećir Omeragić

-Bećir Omeragić (born 20 January 2002) is a Swiss professional footballer who plays as a defender for club Montpellier and the Switzerland national team.
+Bećir Omeragić (born 20 January 2002) is a Swiss professional footballer who plays as a defender for Swiss Super League club Basel and the Switzerland national team.

 Club career

 Omeragić made his Swiss Super League debut for Zürich on 4 May 2019 in a game against Basel, as an 80th-minute substitute for Alain Nef.

 On 11 May 2023, following five years at Zürich, he signed with Ligue 1 side Montpellier HSC.

 International career

 Omeragić is a youth international for Switzerland.

 In September 2020, he had called up to the Switzerland squad for UEFA Nations League fixtures against Ukraine and Germany.
 He made his debut on 7 October 2020 in a friendly against Croatia.

 In 2021, he was called up to the national team for the 2020 UEFA European Championship, where the team created one of the main sensations of the tournament reaching the quarter-finals.

 Personal life

 Born in Switzerland to Bosniak parents, his father hails from Derventa and his mother hails from Prijedor.
-His football idols are Sergio Ramos, Thiago Silva and Emir Spahić.
 He is the brother of footballer Nedim Omeragić and cousin of Edin Omeragić.